 Scientific profile-building is always a dynamic process.
 This is why we continually review and develop our research profile areas.
 Currently active in Konstanz are:

-- three Collaborative Research Centres,
+- four Collaborative Research Centres (CRCs),

-To be recognized in the top European rankings in regards to the promotion of researchers is one of our main goals here at the University of Konstanz.
-Our Zukunftskolleg is a unique project in Germany when it comes to the promotion of young researchers.
-It offers our young researchers an interdisciplinary working environment with excellent research conditions and the greatest possible freedom.
+The University of Konstanz strives to become a European leader with regard to the promotion of earl career researchers.
+Our Zukunftskolleg is a unique project in Germany in this respect.
+It offers our early career researchers an interdisciplinary working environment with excellent research conditions and the greatest possible freedom.

-Excellent teaching and studies through research
+Excellent teaching and studies inspired by research

-The University of Konstanz is currently home to some 11,300 students enrolled in around 100 differentdegree programmes in the fields of mathematics and sciences, humanities, law, business and public administration.
-Many of them are interdisciplinary with several being international programmes such as the master’s programmes “Public Administration and European Governance” and “Quantitative Economics”.
-Outstanding ranking results regularly confirm our excellent quality of study, for example, the THE Ranking World University Rankings 2017-2018 (21st nationwide, 201-250 group placement worldwide) the THE Ranking “150 under 50” in 2016 (1st place nationwide, 7th worldwide), the CHE University Rankings 2015 and our Graduate Survey 2015/2016.
-Our university is deeply rooted in a culture of continuous development and improvement in teaching based on research.
-We accomplish this through the use of current research results, up-to date methods in teaching and study, and through the integration of infrastructural platforms within the teaching environment.
-Our activities in collaborative research projects also influence our teaching.
-We consider excellence and internationalisation as an integral component of teaching quality, with the goal of further internationalising our study programmes.
+The University of Konstanz is currently home to some 11,400 students enrolled in around 100 different degree programmes in the fields of mathematics and natural sciences, humanities, law, economics and public administration.
+Many of them are interdisciplinary, with several being international programmes such as the master’s programmes “Public Administration and European Governance” and “Quantitative Economics”.
+Outstanding ranking results regularly confirm our excellent quality of study, for example, the THE Ranking World University Rankings 2017-2018 (21st nationwide, 201-250 group placement worldwide) the THE Ranking “150 under 50” in 2016 (1st place nationwide, 7th worldwide), the CHE University Ranking 2017 and our Graduate Survey 2015/2016.
+Our university is deeply rooted in a culture of continuous development of and improvement in teaching that is based on research.
+We accomplish this through the use of current research results, up-to-date methods in teaching and study, and through the integration of infrastructural platforms within the teaching environment.
+The experience and knowledge generated by our collaborative research projects also feed back into our teaching.
+We consider excellence and internationalisation as integral components of teaching quality, with the goal of further internationalising our study programmes.
 The opportunities offered by the Hochschuldidaktikzentrum (HDZ) (university didactics centre) strengthen the quality of teaching at our university.
 As a cross-institutional collaborative centre for teaching and research, the university's Binational School of Education (BiSE) controls, coordinates and develops all aspects of teacher education at the University of Konstanz, working closely with Thurgau University of Teacher Education (PHTG), the Staatliches Seminar für Didaktik und Lehrerbildung (Gymnasien) Rottweil and our partner schools.

-Public dialogue, knowledge transfer and regional interconnection
+International visibility, public dialogue, knowledge transfer and regional interconnection

 Maintaining relations with alumni, friends, and sponsors